-Note: in this picture, the gluing of the transparent plate on the fittings is already done, and the wedge is removed.
+Note: in this picture, the gluing of the transparent plate on the fittings is already done, and the shim is removed.

 With all the bars in place, it is easy to see if they are all parallel or not, and correct by modifying the position of the transparent plate.
 When it is satisfactory, I glue the transparent plate on the wall with liquid model glue.